sloloris/hb-final-project/README.md

 ![alt text](https://github.com/sloloris/hb-final-project/blob/scheduleview/static/img/landing_page_readme.png "FriendKeeper landing page.")

+## Table of Contents

 ## Introduction
 FriendKeeper was my final project for the Software Engineering Fellowship at Hackbright Academy and the first full web application I built.

-The server is written in Python using the Flask framework with SQLAlchemy as an added layer of protection for communication with the database.
-The only APIs used are the Gmail and Google Contacts API.
-The frontend is written in React/Redux and raw CSS with a bit of jQuery thrown in.
+## Stack
+__Backend:__ Python, Flask, SQLAlchemy, PosgreSQL __Frontend:__ React/Redux, JavaScript, jQuery, HTML5, CSS3
+__APIs:__ Google Contacts, Gmail

 ## About The App
 FriendKeeper both motivates and helps you to keep in touch by allowing you to schedule when it will reach out to your friends for you - so you don't have to think about it until they respond!
 With FriendKeeper, you can set a start date and a period (measured in days) on any given contact according to which FriendKeeper will send them one of your self-created email templates.
 Then you just have to wait for them to follow up.